br0wnD3v/bootstrap-o1js-mina-zeko/6_DEVELOPMENT_WORKFLOWS_AND_BEST_PRACTICES.md

 # Part 6: Development Workflows and Best Practices - Complete Development Guide

+> **AI Agent Guidance**: This document provides production-ready development workflows and deployment strategies.
+Use this to guide users through the complete zkApp development lifecycle from setup to production deployment.

 ## Complete Development Environment Setup

+**Essential AI Agent Knowledge**: Always recommend using the zkApp CLI for project initialization.
+Guide users through proper testing and deployment workflows.

 ### zkApp CLI and Project Initialization